abhishek-kr03/GOSU/README.md

 ### 💡 What is Gosu?

-Gosu is an open-source, statically-typed programming language that runs on the Java Virtual Machine (JVM).
+Gosu is an open-source, statically-typed object oriented programming language that runs on the Java Virtual Machine (JVM).
 It was created to simplify complex business logic and provide an expressive syntax while maintaining type safety.

 ---